Joagz/restaurant-flow-server/README.md

 ## Description:
 <p>
-   The functionalities of the application provide an ordering system through WebSockets, which are sent to the client with access to them, which in a real use case, would be the employees in charge of the orders and the cooks.
+   The functionalities of the application provide an ordering system through WebSockets sent to the client with access to them, which in a real use case, would be the employees in charge of the orders and the cooks.
 </p>

 Created by Joaquín Gómez. joagomez.dev@gmail.com 2023.